 If you're looking for additional coverage, you may want to consider joining a Medicare Advantage (MA) plan.
 Also known as Medicare Part C, the program has grown considerably over the past decade.
-In 2019, over 22 million people enrolled in a Medicare Advantage plan – that's over 34 percent of all Medicare beneficiaries.
+Today, more than one-third of people with Medicare are enrolled in a Medicare Advantage plan.
 This page explains Medicare Advantage plans in Georgia and how to find the best plan for you.

 Medicare Advantage plans in Georgia must provide the same level of coverage as Original Medicare.
 This includes Medicare Part A, hospital insurance, and Medicare Part B, medical insurance.
 Original Medicare does not include prescription medications.
 To get that, you need Medicare Part D.

 Part C benefits are not limited to what you get with Original Medicare, though.
 In fact, most Advantage plans provide additional benefits.
-For example, around 90 percent of all MA plans include prescription drug coverage.
+For example, around 90% of all MA plans include prescription drug coverage.

 Medicare Advantage Prescription Drug plans (MA-PD) are also known as all-in-one plans, because they combine your Parts A, B, and D benefits in a single policy.